How much screen time do your kids get each day?

 - Website blocker

 Helping kids navigate the perils of online safety takes more than setting parental controls.
-Online safety can play a role in protecting their mental health, preventing substance use, and avoiding risky behaviors.
+Online safety plays a crucial role in protecting mental health, preventing substance use, safeguarding against online predators, and avoiding risky behaviors.

 - Talk with your kids about who they interact with while on social media or gaming devices.